Promoting the Achievements of Female Employees

 Initiatives of Dai-ichi Life Challenged

 Dai-ichi Life Challenged Co.
 Ltd. was established in August 2006 as a subsidiary of Dai-ichi Life and was certified as a special subsidiary in November 2006.
-Dai-ichi Life Challenged mainly hire those with intellectual and mental disabilities and currently have over 380 employees working in 8 locations.
+Dai-ichi Life Challenged mainly hire those with intellectual and mental disabilities and currently have over 400 employees working in 8 locations.
 We strive to create a culture where every individual can be entrusted towards personal growth while accepting and supporting each other.

-Dai-ichi Life Challenged Co.,Ltd.(Japanese only)
+Dai-ichi Life Challenged Co.,Ltd.(Japanese Only)

 Global Diversity